gamesbook/protograf/docs/source/core_shapes.rst

 A number of shapes, that make use of straight line properties, can be styled using their "wave" property.

-These include the *radii* and *perbis* properties of Circle, Hexagon, Polygon and Rectangle (for details on those properties, see the section on :doc:`Customised Shapes <customised_shapes>`).
+These include the *radii* and *perbii* properties of Circle, Hexagon, Polygon and Rectangle (for details on those properties, see the section on :doc:`Customised Shapes <customised_shapes>`).
 In addition, the lines used to construct a Polyshape and Polyline can also be styled like waves.

 Example 1.
-Radii and Perbis
+Radii and perbii
 +++++++++++++++++++++++++++

-.. |ws1| image:: images/customised/perbis_styled.png
+.. |ws1| image:: images/customised/perbii_styled.png
    :width: 330

 ===== ======